XOÀI XANH MẮM ĐƯỜNG / VIETNAMESE GREEN MANGO WITH SWEET FISH SAUCE

 - Peel skin off mango.

-- In a small bowl, combine sugar and fish sauce.
+- In a small bowl for dipping sauce, combine sugar and fish sauce.
 Using a spoon, mix the two together.
 Sugar does not need to dissolve.

 - Add optional red chili pepper to the dipping sauce if desired.